biostar-dev/g-sdk/docs/_apis/auth.md

 : Timeout in seconds for the whole authentication process.

 [operators](#Operator)
-: Up to 10 administrators can be assingned to a device.
+: Up to 10 administrators can be assigned to a device.

 ```protobuf